The Team, Facilitator

-- Drawing paper roll4.
-Stickies tend to fall off walls otherwise
+- Drawing paper roll.
+Sticky notes tend to fall off walls otherwise.

-- At least 3 different colors of small 3x3 square sticky notes6
+- At least 3 different colors of small 3×3 square sticky notes3.

 - Find a wall or surface that is long enough to handle the amount of feedback you are expecting.